 Dislikes: Lying assholes, and the people who believe them, fanatics and fantasists.
 And monkeys.
 Monkeys are fucking assholes.
 Also, driving a motor vehicle of any kind, stepping on surprisingly wet bathmats, and wearing day-clothes.
 Also event-driven (as opposed to character-driven) storytelling and cold weather.

 Favourite colours: Etna Lava Red, Shiny dung Beetle Black, Vibrant Turquoise, and other colours that strike her unexpectedly.

 Favourite scents: Rose geranium, Patchouli, Galbanum, the burnt blood of self-slain enemies, Storax.

 Favourite foods: Coffee!
 Torrone bianco (duro), cannoli, eggs on toast, mapo dofu, gyoza, tiny tomatoes, gelato (home-made).

-Favourite God forms: Nuit, Mercury, Pan.
+Favourite God forms: Nuit, Hermes, Pan.

 Blood Type: O … oh … OHHH ….
 OHHHH YESSS.
 YESSS!

 In all seriousness….